Book of Enoch: References in the New Testament

-Davids (2006) points to Dead Sea Scrolls evidence but leaves it open as to whether Jude viewed 1 Enoch as canon, deuterocanon, or otherwise: "Did Jude, then, consider this scripture to be like Genesis or Isaiah?
+Davids (2006) points to the Dead Sea Scrolls evidence but leaves it open as to whether Jude viewed 1 Enoch as canon, deuterocanon, or otherwise: "Did Jude, then, consider this scripture to be like Genesis or Isaiah?
 Certainly he did consider it authoritative, a true word from God.
 We cannot tell whether he ranked it alongside other prophetic books such as Isaiah and Jeremiah.
 What we do know is, first, that other Jewish groups, most notably those living in Qumran near the Dead Sea, also used and valued 1 Enoch, but we do not find it grouped with the scriptural scrolls."

-The attribution "Enoch the Seventh from Adam" is apparently itself a section heading taken from 1 Enoch (1 Enoch 60:8, Jude 1:14a) and not from Genesis.
+The attribution "Enoch the Seventh from Adam" is apparently itself a section heading taken from 1 Enoch (1 Enoch 60:8 and Jude 1:14a) and not from Genesis.
+Enoch's name appears in Luke 3:37 as being the father of Methuselah, in the patrilineage of Jesus that is traced back to Adam.

 Enoch is referred to directly in the Epistle to the Hebrews.
 The epistle mentions that Enoch received testimony from God before his translation, which may be a reference to 1 Enoch.

-It has also been alleged that the First Epistle of Peter and the Second Epistle of Peter make reference to some Enochian material.
+It has also been suggested that the First Epistle of Peter and the Second Epistle of Peter make reference to some Enochian material.
 Other references also include Jude 1:6, and First Corinthians (1 Corinthians 11:10), according to Heinrich August Wilhelm Meyer.
-Bible scholar Simon Gathercole indicated that Luke 10:18 may be drawing on eschatological passages and the cosmology of Enoch, with the primeval descent of Satan being related to the downfall of the Watchers.
-However Gathercole critiques this view on the enigmatic verse, positing the reference is instead a vision about a future event in the last days.
+According to the Pulpit Commentary, Luke 1:19 may mirror Enoch, where archangels, including Gabriel, stand before the presence of the Lord.
+Bible scholar Simon Gathercole has indicated that Luke 10:18 may be drawing on eschatological passages and the cosmology of Enoch, with the primeval descent of Satan being related to the downfall of the Watchers.
+However, Gathercole critiques this view on the enigmatic verse, positing that the reference is instead a vision about a future event in the last days.